julien-muke/aws-ec2-terraform/README.md

 ## <a name="steps">☑️ Steps</a>

 1. Create an IAM User
-2. Configure Profile using AWS configure command
+2. Configure AWS profile and set up the AWS CLI
 3. Create Terraform file (.tf) and write the Script
 4. Execute the Terraform Script
 5. Verify S3 Bucket is created